alvii147/QuickstartGuides/README.md

-# Quickstart Guides
+# Technical Thesaurus

-This repository contains quickstart guides to programming frameworks.
-Visit the [index page](https://alvii147.github.io/QuickstartGuides/index) to learn more.
+This repository contains quickstart guides and cheat sheets to programming languages and technical frameworks.
+Visit the [index page](https://alvii147.github.io/TechnicalThesaurus/index) to learn more.